AdobeDocs/experience-manager-65.pt-BR/help/release-notes/assets.md

 [!DNL Adobe Asset Link] fortalece a colaboração entre criativos e profissionais de marketing no processo de criação de conteúdo.
 Creatives can access content stored in [!DNL Experience Manager Assets], without leaving the apps that they are most familiar with.
 Creatives can seamlessly browse, search, check out, and check in assets using the in-app panel in [!DNL Adobe Photoshop], [!DNL Adobe Illustrator], and [!DNL Adobe InDesign] apps.

-[!DNL Adobe Asset Link] faz parte da oferta da [Creative Cloud para empresas](https://www.adobe.com/br/creativecloud/business/enterprise.html) .
+[!DNL Adobe Asset Link] faz parte da [Creative Cloud para oferta corporativa](https://www.adobe.com/br/creativecloud/business/enterprise.html) .
 For more information about it, including necessary configuration of your [!DNL Experience Manager] deployment, see [Adobe Asset Link](https://helpx.adobe.com/br/enterprise/using/adobe-asset-link.html).

 ![Pesquisar ativos no Adobe Photoshop](assets/asset_search_photoshop.png)